 Aside from maintaining a balanced lifestyle, including getting plentiful sleep, having a healthy diet, exercising, and taking vacation time for you and your family, it’s important to seek counselling services when the demands of caregiving feel too extensive.
-Your Employee or Student Assistance Program offers a wealth of information and support for all caregivers requiring it.
+Your Student Assistance Program offers a wealth of information and support for all caregivers requiring it.

 It’s crucial to reach out whenever you feel as though you are overwhelmed.
 This is one of the reasons why Aspiria has partnered with CareRelay, a mobile health app that connects caregivers with the tools necessary to track, share, and organize their caregiving for their family members.
 With the help of CareRelay, our hope is that we can make the lives of all caregivers and their families healthier, happier, and free from some of the exhaustive demands that caregiving can impose upon your mental health.
 Stay tuned for more details about this exciting caregiver support tool!

 For more resources to improve and elevate your mental health while caregiving, contact your Student Assistance